Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning: Conclusions and Future Work

-In this paper, we propose a new performance measure, the uniform last-iterate (ULI) guarantee, which captures both the instantaneous and cumulative performance of bandit algorithms.
-To answer the question of whether ULI is (optimally) achievable, we examine three types of algorithms in the finite-arm setting.
-Specifically, we provide \emph{stronger} analysis to show that elimination-based algorithms naturally achieve the near-optimal ULI guarantee.
-We also provide a reduction-based approach to enable any high-probability adversarial algorithm, with a mild condition, to achieve the near-optimal ULI guarantee.
-We further provide a negative result for optimistic algorithms showing that they cannot be near-optimal with the ULI measure.
-Finally, in the large arm space setting, we propose an oracle-efficient linear bandit algorithm, equipped with the novel adaptive barycentric spanner technique.
+In this paper, we propose a new metric, the uniform last-iterate (ULI) guarantee, which captures both instantaneous and cumulative performance of sequential decision-making algorithms.
+To answer whether ULI is (optimally) achievable, we first examine three types of bandit algorithms in the finite-arm setting.
+Specifically, we provide \emph{stronger} analysis to show that elimination-based algorithms naturally achieve near-optimal ULI guarantees.
+We also provide a reduction-based approach to enable any high-probability adversarial algorithms, with a mild condition, to achieve near-optimal ULI guarantees.
+We further provide a negative result for optimistic bandit algorithms showing that they cannot achieve near-optimal ULI guarantee.
+Furthermore, in the large arm space setting, we propose an oracle-efficient linear bandit algorithm, equipped with the novel adaptive barycentric spanner technique.
+Finally, we propose a new algorithm, which adapts uncertainty-driven reward functions into policy elimination to achieve a ULI guarantee in tabular episodic MDPs.